The ultimate guide to managing email signatures in the hybrid workplace

-Organizationally, flexible working has been concerned with the following:
+Organizationally, flexible working has been concerned with:

 Technologically, flexible working became increasingly feasible thanks to:

-Acceleration of digital transformation during COVID-19
+Acceleration of digital transformation during Covid-19

-Hybrid working emerged as a widespread phenomenon as the tide of lockdown restrictions receded and eventually abated.
+Hybrid working emerged as a widespread phenomenon as the tide of lockdown restrictions receded and, eventually, abated.
 The economy-wide imposition of remote working was replaced by many organizations encouraging back to the office only those employees who felt comfortable doing so.
 After all, with the technical capability now in place, most organizations are equipped to facilitate whatever work styles their employees choose.
 And rather than all workers opting for the binary alternatives of office versus remote, a sizable proportion prefer a hybrid halfway-house.